milan30/DME/README.md

-# Matlab Codes used in the paper "Parameter differentiation of matrix exponentials: Application to zeroing transform inversion for arithmetic averages"
+# Derivative of Matrix exponentials
-# Authored by Milan Kumar Das, Henghsiu Tsai, Ioannis Kyriakou, Gianluca Fusai
+Matlab Codes used in the paper "Parameter differentiation of matrix exponentials: Application to zeroing transform inversion for arithmetic averages" authored by Milan Kumar Das, Henghsiu Tsai, Ioannis Kyriakou, Gianluca Fusai